YONN2222/Simplicity-Enhanced/README.md

 Simplicity Enhanced gives you an optimized and refined Minecraft experience that runs well even on low-end systems, while adding thoughtful quality-of-life improvements and visual polish.

-With **Iris Shaders**, you can easily enhance the game’s visuals with beautiful shaders, all while maintaining performance. **Resourcify** simplifies the installation and updating of resource packs in-game, making it easier than ever to manage your textures and visual enhancements without leaving Minecraft.
+With **Iris Shaders**, you can easily enhance the game’s visuals with beautiful shaders, all while maintaining performance. **Resourcify** simplifies the installation and updating of resource/shader packs in-game, making it easier than ever to manage your textures and visual enhancements without leaving Minecraft.

 ---